Peter Blackman: Second World War

 During World War II, Blackman worked in a factory that made parts for Vickers Wellington airplanes for the Royal Air Force, where he was promoted to the position of factory floor manager.
-Blackman's skills as a writer were noticed by the British Broadcasting Company (BBC) who hired him to help the BBC's Caribbean radio broadcast services in the West Indies.
-Blackman continued to work on BBC radio broadcast services until 1950 when he was fired for his political beliefs.
+His skills as a writer were noticed by the British Broadcasting Company (BBC), who hired him to help the BBC's Caribbean radio broadcast services in the West Indies.
+Blackman continued to work on BBC radio broadcast services until 1950, when he was fired for his political beliefs.

 After the war, Blackman became an engine fitter for the Willesen Works railway and became active in the National Union of Railwaymen (NUR).
 He gained fame within the NUR for helping workers with learning difficulties write letters.

-Blackman continued to work as an active member of the CPGB throughout the 1940s and 1950s, however at an unknown date during the 1960s he left the party due to feelings that his talents were not being fully utilised by the party.
+Blackman continued to work as an active member of the CPGB throughout the 1940s and 1950s; however, at an unknown date during the 1960s, he left the party, due to feelings that his talents were not being fully utilised.
 Despite leaving the CPGB, he remained a lifelong socialist and trade unionist.